The Birthplace of Winnie-the-Pooh

 May 12, 1934, was a sad day for many people.
 After 20 years of a long, full life in the zoo, Winnie passed away.
 She was loved by so many people and brought a lot of happiness to them.

-Winnie-the-Pooh and Disney, Too
+Winnie-the-Pooh And Disney, Too

 In 1961, Walt Disney purchased the copyright to the Winnie-the-Pooh book.
 The Disney Company commissioned a special set of 4 stamps and introduced them to Canada Post in 1996.
 The stamps featured the Winnie-the-Pooh beginnings, the little Canadian Black Bear, Captain Colebourn, and the meeting between Winnie and Christopher Robin.

-Celebrate Winnie and the Captain
+Celebrate Winnie And The Captain

 Winnie's Hometown Festival - 3rd weekend in August

+The main events center around historical re-enactments, parades, live entertainment, community-organized meals, and a tradeshow.
 For a complete schedule of events visit Winnie's Hometown Festival

 Take A Photo With Winnie